-When Greater Wellington receives an application to prepare or change a regional plan or to change the Regional Policy Statement, it may treat the request in one of three ways.
+When the Council receives an application to prepare or change a regional plan or to change the Regional Policy Statement, it may treat the request in one of three ways.

-Greater Wellington may decide to:
+The Council may decide to:

-- (1) Decline the request.
-In this case, the request would go no further - (2) "Accept" the request, but to charge the applicant the cost of processing the application; or
+- (1) decline the request.
+In this case, the request would go no further; - (2) "accept" the request, but to charge the applicant the cost of processing the application; or